hfellerhoff/tonesandbox/README.md

 ## What is pre-built to help me make music?

-- Instruments: pick from a variety of preset instruments, and customize their parameters to suit your needs.
+- **Instruments**: pick from a variety of preset instruments, and customize their parameters to suit your needs.
-- MIDI: take in the MIDI input from a connected MIDI controller
+- **MIDI**: take in the MIDI input from a connected MIDI controller